alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ### Position

-By default, the image is centered, but you can specify the position by using one of the classes `normal`, `left`, and `right`.
+Images center by default.
+To position them, use `normal`, `left`, or `right`.

 > Once the position is specified, the image caption should not be added.
 {: .prompt-warning }

 - **Normal position**

-  Image will be left aligned in below sample:
+  The image is left aligned in this example:

   ```markdown
   ![Desktop View](/assets/img/sample/mockup.png){: .normal }